Facts About HIV

 PrEP stands for pre-exposure prophylaxis.
 Pre-exposure prophylaxis means taking a medicine that can protect you from getting HIV if you have unprotected sex or share needles with someone who is HIV-positive.
-This medicine, which is an HIV mediation, is under the brand name Truvada.
+This medicine, which is an HIV mediation, is under the brand names Truvada and Descovy.
 When taken as prescribed, PrEP greatly reduces the risk of being infected when an HIV-negative person is exposed to HIV.
 This does not completely eliminate the risk of infection or protect against other sexually transmitted infections but is considered to be a tool in prevention.

 Can I get HIV from casual contact or mosquitoes?

 No. HIV is a fragile virus and dies within seconds when exposed to light and air.
 HIV can only be transmitted through direct contact with blood, semen, vaginal fluid, rectal fluid, or breast milk.
 HIV can NOT be transmitted from hugging, kissing, shaking hands, sharing towels, sharing eating utensils, or using public restrooms.

 HIV transmission via mosquitos is not possible because mosquitoes do not ingest enough HIV-infected blood to transmit HIV to another person.
 Mosquitos also digest HIV.
 The virus cannot survive inside the insect and it cannot be passed onto the mosquito’s next host.

 Can I get HIV from a blood transfusion?